CoderBotOrg/update-reset/sample/README.md

 ## Sample Update

-This boilerplate provides 2 install scripts:
+This boilerplate provides an install script:

-- `05_dpkg.sh` installs every deb file in `files/deb`
-- `10_install_root.sh` copies everything in `files/install` to root, mantaining permissions and owners.
+`10_install_root.sh` copies everything in `files/install` to root, mantaining permissions and owners.
 E.g. `files/install/home/pi/a.txt` overwrites (or creates) the `/home/pi/a.txt` file on the system applying the update.

+And a `prepare` script:

+- Builds the vue-app
+- Creates a manifest.json with some metadata:
+  + backend commit hash at the time of the build
+- Copies the backend, cleaning out logs, stub classes, virtualenv artifacts
+- Copies the files in `pre`
+- Signs and produces the final package, `sample_update.tar`

 ### Create the package